biblicalhumanities/greek-new-testament/README.md

 greek-new-testament
 ===================

 This directory contains the SBLGNT and Nestle1904 editions of the Greek New Testament with syntax trees produced by the Global Bible Initiative, and Lowfat trees created from them.
+It also contains a transformation of the [PROIEL Greek New Testament](https://proiel.github.io) transformed to make it more easily comparable to the Lowfat treebanks.

 If we publish other representations of the Greek New Testament, they will be added to this directory.